An introduction to Natasha's Law

 - Types of allergic reactions.

-- Using an auto-adrenalin-injector.
+- Using an adrenaline auto-injector.

 - The Food Information Regulations 2014.